Islandora/documentation/CONTRIBUTING.md

 # Welcome!

-If you are reading this document then you are interested in contributing to Islandora CLAW.
+If you are reading this document then you are interested in contributing to Islandora 8.
 All contributions are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. You do not need to be a programmer to speak up!

 ## Workflows